Sustainable Supply Chain Management

 Steel

-Steel, like glass, can be recycled over and over again without losing any strength.
+Steel, like glass, can be recycled over and over without losing any strength.
 Recycling steel requires less energy than mining and refining ore, meaning that recycling steel can significantly reduce carbon output.

 Aluminum